hoprnet/hoprnet/deploy/compose/README.md

 ## Requirements

 - A VPS or cloud provider VM with docker and docker compose installed
-- Open at least the P2P port (usually 9091) from your router( or internet gateway) to your VPS
+- Ensure the P2P port (default 9091) is opened from your router or internet gateway to your VPS to allow network communications.

 ## Setup